avidrucker/how-to-git/README.md

 > Note: If you forget to add a file before committing or skip writing a commit message, Git will remind you.
 Always read the feedback Git provides in the terminal; it often contains helpful hints and commands.

+## 6: How to Push and Pull Changes

+Here we go into "saving" our local work to our remote repo on GitHub, as well as "loading" any updates or changes from the remote repo to our local repo.

+## 7. How to Undo Mistakes

+Everyone makes mistakes.
+Fortunately, Git allows you to find those mistakes and undo them.

+## 8. How to Ignore Things

+Git doesn't need to track and save everything.
+Sometimes, we want or need Git to ignore specific files or directories.

 ## Sources